Mazzy Star: Capitol (1990–1997)

 The American branch of Rough Trade folded in late 1990, briefly leaving Mazzy Star without a record label.
 Within weeks, the duo's contract was picked up by Capitol, who re-released She Hangs Brightly on November 4, 1990, and released their follow-up, So Tonight That I Might See on September 27, 1993.
 A year after its release, the album yielded an unexpected hit single.
 "Fade into You" peaked at No. 44 to become their first Billboard Hot 100 single, while also reaching a career-high peak of No. 3 on the Modern Rock Tracks chart.
 On April 19, 1995, the album was certified platinum by the RIAA for shipments in excess of 1 million units.
-The album also peaked at No. 68 in the UK, and was certified silver by the BPI on July 22, 2013 for sales of over 60,000 copies.
+The album also peaked at No. 68 in the UK, and was certified silver by the BPI in 2021, for sales of over 100,000 copies.
 Following the success of "Fade into You", She Hangs Brightly album opener "Halah" began to receive heavy airplay in the US and peaked at No. 19 on Billboard's Modern Rock Tracks chart, a chart based solely on airplay.

 Their final album for Capitol, Among My Swan, was released on October 29, 1996.
 Entering the Billboard 200 at No. 68 and, as of September 2001, selling 214,000 copies in the United States, the album was less commercially successful than its predecessors, although it produced their highest-peaking single in the United Kingdom, when "Flowers in December" entered at No. 40 to become their only top forty entry on the chart.
 The band promoted the album with a five-month tour of the US and Europe, after which Sandoval and Roback began work on new material.
 Over the course of these sessions, Sandoval reportedly "begged" Capitol to be released from her contract, later elaborating, "It seemed record companies wanted bands to be creative because they didn't know how to manufacture underground music.
 We could do our own thing and go at our own pace.
 But that changed when major labels started wanting bands that would sell 7 million records.
 They had a formula.
 And suddenly all these people wanted to come to the studio to keep track of what we were doing and make sure we were following that formula.
 So we got out."